 Many independent projects and assets run on the Solana network.
-These projects need to buy and use SOL to continue using the network.
+These projects need to buy and use SOL to continue using the network by paying fees charged in SOL.
 Outside of this, SOL is distributed as a reward for validating transactions, used as payment in the buying and selling of NFTs, and the use of DApps.

 Recommended reading: 6 Types of Altcoins & Their Uses